 - Ask friends and family – I HIGHLY recommend you try this, there are actually a lot of people who own rodents but are afraid of speaking about it.
 So you might already have a friend that has pet rats or is even a pet rat breeder!
 As I said, it was one of the ways that we discovered a breeder.
 Even though we live in a place where pet rats aren’t a favorite, we ended up discovering a lot of people who own and breed them!

-If you can’t find anything near you, then as a last resort you can check a pet store.
+If you can’t find anything near you, then as a last resort you can check a pet store (here’s how to do it safely).
 Again, this is not the best option, but one never knows!
 Usually, pet stores don’t breed the animals, so you don’t know where they come from, their history nor if they’re well taken care of.